Digital Scholarship

 Virtual Reality Showcase

 Students explored the development of film and media theories, culminating in a research-based, writing-intensive, and hands-on final project that tests students’ ability to carry out original research on how a key theme in film and media theory has evolved with the multiplication and proliferation of new media.
-These video and virtual reality essays were created by students in the Spring 2018 offering of ENG420, Advanced Studies in Film and Media Theory, taught by Dr. Dennis Lo, Assistant Professor in the Department of English.
+These video and virtual reality essays were created by students in the Spring 2018 offering of ENG420, Advanced Studies in Film and Media Theory, taught by Dr. Dennis Lo, professor in the Department of English.

-Non-traditional Theses and Dissertations
+Non-Traditional Theses and Dissertations

 As students consider nontraditional thesis or dissertation options, we encourage students and their advisers to discuss with the Libraries at the beginning of projects how an alternative presentation of the scholarship may be created alongside the main project for the purposes of long-term access and preservation.
 For example, a PDF version of a web site could be created and submitted to JMU Scholarly Commons.
 We encourage discussions to begin during the thesis/dissertation project planning phase, as that may support time-saving and quality measures for the student, academic department, and Libraries.
 Please use the request a consultation to get started.